pijpijpij/Noopetal/README.md

 <img src="miscellaneous/logo.jpg" alt="Logo" width="500">

-Generation of standard classes from interfaces:
+This small library generates standard implementations of a given interface:

  * `@Noop` generates a class that does nothing and returned default values (0 or <code>null</code>).
 Classes of that kind are often used as base for classes that handle only some event/method calls of the annotated interface.
  * `@Decor` generates a class that passes all calls to another implementation of the interface.
 Really useful to create decorators.
  * `@Factory` generates a factory *interface* that provides instance of the marked interface.
-Mostly used in Android when a Fragment expects it Activity to provide it with an instance
+Mostly used in Android when a Fragment expects it Activity to provide it with an instance.

 ```java
 package com.company.example;